-- In a small bowl, add the hot coffee or water and chocolate chips and allow to stand for about a minute, then mix to combine.
+- In a small bowl, add the hot coffee or water and chocolate and allow to stand for about a minute, then mix to combine.

-- Allow the cake to cool in the pan for 5 minutes on a wire rack, then transfer the cake (using the parchment slings) out of the pan to the rack to finish cooling.
+- Allow the cake to cool in the pan for 5 minutes on a wire rack, then transfer the cake (using the parchment overhangs) out of the pan to the rack to finish cooling.